teleclimber/Dropserver.org/src/pages/docs/build-dropserver-app-tutorial.md

 `ctx.proxyId` is a string that uniquely identifies the user in the appspace.
 Note that it is called a "proxy" because it has no identifying value outside the appspace: the same user in a different appspace will have a different Proxy ID.

-If you reload the root page you should see your friend's name in the greeting.
+If you reload the root page you should see your user's name in the greeting.

 ## 4. Serve Static Content

 So far the one route we have is handled by our app's code in the sandbox.
 It is also possible to serve files directly without invoking the sandbox.

 To demonstrate we will load our user's avatar using a static route.
-Add the this route to your app:
+Add this route to your app:

 ```ts
 r.add("get", {path:"/avatars", end: false}, {allow:AuthAllow.authorized}, r.staticFileHandler({path:'@avatars/'}));